Sirolimus Oral Solution

 Follow these instructions to prepare Rapamune for use:

-- Remove the safety cap from the bottle by squeezing the tabs on the cap and twisting.
-Insert the syringe adaptor into the bottle until it is flush with the top of the bottle.
+- Remove the safety cap from the bottle by squeezing the tabs on the cap and twisting counter clockwise.
+The first time you use a bottle of Rapamune Oral Solution, insert the syringe adaptor into the bottle until it is flush with the top of the bottle.
 Do not attempt to remove the syringe adaptor from the bottle once inserted.

-- With the plunger fully depressed, insert one of the dosing syringes into the opening in the adaptor.
+- Use a new dosing syringe for each does of Rapamune Oral Solution.
+With the plunger fully depressed, insert one of the dosing syringes into the opening in the adaptor.

-- Withdraw the exact amount of Rapamune as prescribed by your doctor by gently pulling out the plunger of the dosing syringe until the bottom of the black line of the plunger is level with the appropriate mark on the dosing syringe.
+- Withdraw the exact amount of Rapamune as prescribed by your doctor by gently pulling out the plunger of the dosing syringe until the level of the oral solution is even with the mark on the dosing syringe for the prescribed dose.
 The bottle should remain in an upright position when withdrawing the solution.
 If bubbles form in the dosing syringe during withdrawal, empty the Rapamune solution back into the bottle and repeat the withdrawal procedure.

-- Empty the contents of the dosing syringe into a glass containing at least 60 mL of water or orange juice.
+- Empty the contents of the dosing syringe into a glass or plastic cup containing at least 60 mL of water or orange juice.
 Stir quickly for one minute and drink at once.

 - When mixed with water or orange juice Rapamune produces a white to off-white mixture.

-- Refill the glass with at least 120 mL of water or orange juice, stir quickly, and drink at once.
+- Refill the glass or plastic cup with at least 120 mL of water or orange juice, stir quickly, and drink at once.

 Do NOT use any liquids other than water or orange juice for dilution.
-Do not use containers made from plastic, paper, or polystyrene for dilution of Rapamune.
+Only use a glass or plastic cup to dilute Rapamune, and drink the preparation immediately after dilution.
 Use the dosing syringe and syringe cap once only and then discard.

 When refrigerated the solution in the bottle may separate or appear hazy.
 If this occurs, bring your Rapamune oral solution to room temperature and shake gently.
 The presence of a haze does not affect the quality of Rapamune.